Embed This Data

 - FDI Inflow:

 The Pacific archipelago of Kiribati gained its independence from Britain in 1979 and is a democracy.
-President Anote Tong was elected to a third and final term in January 2012.
-Kiribati was once rich in phosphates and highly dependent on mining, but deposits were exhausted in 1979.
-Today, it depends on a $500 million Revenue Equalization Reserve Fund created with the profits from phosphates earnings, as well as foreign assistance, remittances from overseas, sale of fishing licenses, exports of fish and coconuts, and tourism.
-Crippling algae in the corals surrounding Kiribati seriously threaten the fishing industry, and preservation of the coral ecosystem, the South Pacific’s largest marine reserve, continues to be a priority.
+With presidential elections scheduled for early 2016, third-term President Anote Tong is barred from reelection.
+Economic activity in Kiribati once centered on the mining of phosphates, but deposits were exhausted in 1979.
+However, a $500 million Revenue Equalization Reserve Fund created with mining revenues continues to provide significant revenue.
+Reliance on foreign assistance, remittances from overseas, fishing licenses, exports of fish and coconuts, and tourism is also heavy.
+Crippling algae in the corals surrounding Kiribati seriously threaten the fishing industry, and preservation of the coral ecosystem, the South Pacific’s largest marine reserve, remains a priority.

-Official corruption and abuse are serious problems, and international donors have demanded improved governance and transparency.
-The judicial system is modeled on English common law and provides adequate due process rights, although the rule of law remains uneven.
-Traditional custom permits corporal punishment.
+Official corruption and abuse are serious problems, and international donors continue to push for improved governance and transparency.
+The judicial system is modeled on English common law and provides adequate due process rights, but the rule of law remains uneven across the country.
+Traditional customs permit corporal punishment.
 Contracts are weakly enforced, and courts are relatively inexperienced in commercial litigation.

 The top individual income and corporate tax rates are 35 percent.
-Taxation remains erratic and poorly enforced among Kiribati’s 32 islands.
-The overall tax burden is 20.2 percent of gross domestic income.
-Government expenditures make up a sizable portion of the domestic economy at 92 percent of GDP.
-Public debt remained low at 10 percent of GDP in the most recent year.
+Taxation remains erratic and poorly administered.
+The total tax burden is estimated to equal 14.9 percent of total domestic income.
+Government spending amounts to 96.6 percent of GDP.
+Large reserves held in a sovereign wealth fund have helped to cushion the effects of the global downturn.
+Public debt amounts to less than 10 percent of GDP.

-The costs of launching a business and completing licensing requirements remain high.
+The costs of launching a business and completing licensing requirements remain high, discouraging new investment.
 A small share of the labor force participates in the formal economy, and the public sector is the major source of employment.
-Although monetary instability is mitigated by use of the Australian dollar as the official currency, the government funds price-distorting subsidies for some agricultural products.
+Monetary instability is mitigated by use of the Australian dollar as the official currency, but the government funds price-distorting subsidies for some agricultural products such as coconut oil.